alikhosravi/TEC-Random-Forest/README.md

 Or
     II) Place the BBox.py script in the same directory as the geospatial data and set path variable to null (path = './')

-Then,
+Then, run the script within the virtual env:
-    Run the script within the virtual env: python BBox.py
+    python BBox.py